phinze/freighthop/README.md

 Vagrant is suppose to help us with this.
 Package everything in virtual machines, and your life will be amazing!
 That's the idea at least; but the actual mechanics of getting to that promised land are not all that clear.

+## What is Freighthop?

+Freighthop is based around this simple goal:

+> When I download a rails project, I want to run a single command that spins me up a VM serving that project.

+With a few commands from the project root of any Rack-compatible app, Freighthop can spin up a VM that serves that project at `projectname.vagrant.dev`.
+Freighthop takes care of the bundle install, the server configuration, and the database, and it provides a helper executable that allows you to interact with the VM.

 ----

 ## !!
 Alpha Work in Progress !!